akshayanandraut/api-currency-converter/README.md

 ```

-from	-	from currency code
+from	-	From currency code.
+Must be a valid code.
-to		-	to currency code
+to		-	To currency code.
+Must be a valid code.
-amount	-	amount to be converted
+amount	-	Amount to be converted.
+Only numeric data is accepted.
-format	-	(optional) Specifies output response type.
-JSON(default), XML or DIRECT
+format	-	(Optional).
+Specifies output response type.
+JSON(default), XML or DIRECT.

 ```